johangp/nwt-data/README.md

 The current architecture is composed of an Airflow instance to orchestrate the workflows and a DBT project to run the SQL models into the DwH.
 For the sake of reproducibility, I've used PostgreSQL instead of a real DWH.

+In the DDL folder, you'll find the SQL files to manage the raw data tables.

 After you clone this project, you can reproduce it by running docker compose up (be sure you have it previously installed).
 You'll have an Airflow server running on your localhost:8080.
 Have in mind that it will ask for the credentials, in this case is airflow for the user and password.